AnirudhSneh/MERN-Project/MERN_Project_1/README.md

-Property Pulse

-Real Estate-Property Listing app using MERN Stack and tailwind css
+Real State App using MERN STACK and Tailwind CSS